 Ourpets DT-10504 Smarter Toys IQ Treat Ball, Large, 5 Inches Reviews

-- Fun pet ball keeps your dog mentally and physically stimulated
+- A fun pet ball to keep your dog mentally and physically stimulated!

 - Adjust difficulty level as your dog learns

 - Rolls on the floor and treats spill out

 Smarter Toys for Smarter Dogs!
 Smarter Toys provide variable learning levels to encourage mind-bending, challenging play that keeps dogs busy for hours.
 Fill Smarter Toys with your dog’s favorite treats for irresistible fun, a healthy outlet for instinct and energy, and a diversion from unwanted behavior.